phorton1/Arduino-teensyExpression/design/readme.md

 Add an **onButtonEvent()** method that responds to the button presses and does what you want (like sending out midi CC messages).

+Or copy one of the existing rigs (rigLooper, rigTest, or rigDemo) cpp and h files to another name, edit them to rename the objects, and go from there.

 Then modify **expSystem.cpp** to instantiate the rig, and away you go!!

-That's pretty much it.

 See the various API's (*buttons.h, myLeds.h, myTFT.h, etc*) for details on how you affect the display and LEDs, and see **rigLooper** or one of the other